odkr/sucgi/README.md

 **Do NOT use suCGI!**

-suCGI is work in progress, does not yet validate users, and has *not* been reviewed, let alone audited.
+suCGI is work in progress, fails to run many CGI applications, does not yet validate users, and has *not* been reviewed, let alone audited.

 Download the repository and unpack it.

 Please take the time to read and evaluate the source code.

-Install the missing components of the C build toolchain:
+Install a C build toolchain:

     sudo ./installc

-*intallc* installs the tools that are missing from the C build toolchain;
-it uses the system's package manager if possible; if so, then packages installed with *installc* can be removed with `installc -r`.
+> [!INFO]
+> *installc* uses the system's package manger.
+> `sudo ./installc -r` removes the packages that were added to the system.

 Generate the build configuration by: